 01 Sep The Business Of Good: How To Create A Social Enterprise Business Model

-The subject of social enterprise is, perhaps, one of the most misunderstood business concepts around the world.
+Perhaps, the subject of social enterprise is one of the most misunderstood business concepts around the world.

-According to The Key Fund study, new research from one of Britain’s leading community development finance institutions, more than three-quarters of the British public are supporters of social enterprise, but only around one in five know what a social enterprise actually is.
+According to The Key Fund study, new research from one of Britain’s leading community development finance institutions, more than three-quarters of the British public supports social enterprise.
+Still, only around one in five know what a social enterprise actually is.

 A similar inference can be drawn in Ghana.
-Although the Ghanaian social enterprise scene has seen a spike in the last three years, a lot of people still haven’t grasped what a social enterprise is.
+Although the Ghanaian social enterprise scene has seen a spike in the last three years, many people still haven’t grasped what a social enterprise is.